- November 12, 2018

 "Sword Art Online: Lost Song" is a Japanese role-playing game based on the Sword Art Online light novel franchise.
 It features an original story based on the Alfheim Online arc and allows players to play as characters other than Kirito, including custom characters.
 The game introduces magic as a new gameplay element and allows for parties of up to three characters, as well as flight mechanics in the Alfheim Online setting.

-- The flying mechanics are enjoyable and add a unique element to the gameplay.
+- The game features enjoyable flying mechanics that add a unique element to exploration and combat.

 “Despite the negative aspects, the storyline of Sword Art Online: Lost Song remains interesting and provides an opportunity to learn more about the world of SAO and its inhabitants.”